CameronTomczyk/HEIC-to-JPEG-or-PNG-Converter/README.md

 ---

 Let me know what you think, or feel free to fork it and add more functionality!
+Working on an EXE.